rafaqz/DimensionalData.jl/docs/src/stacks.md

 == inverted subsets

 `Not` works on `Symbol` keys just like it does on `Selector`:
-It inverts the keys to give you a `DImStack` with all the other layers:
+It inverts the keys to give you a `DimStack` with all the other layers:

 ````@ansi stack
 st[Not(:b)]